Chocobozzz/PeerTube/support/doc/dependencies.md

 # apt-get install curl sudo unzip vim
 ```

-2. It would be wise to disable root access and to continue this tutorial with a user with sudoers group access
+2. It would be wise to disable root access and to continue this tutorial with a user with sudoers group access.
+You can see a guide for how to do this in Debian/Ubuntu [here](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-ubuntu-20-04).

 3. Install NodeJS 16.x:
 [https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)